nestorwheelock/petfriendlyvet.com/docs/PRACTICE.md

 The `apps.practice` module manages clinic operations including staff profiles, scheduling, time tracking, tasks, clinical notes, and clinic settings.

+> **Note:** Time tracking and shift scheduling are being consolidated into the [HR Module](HR.md).
+StaffProfile now optionally links to HR Employee for unified tracking.
+Tasks can be associated with HR TimeEntry for project-based time tracking.

 ## Table of Contents

 - [Overview](#overview)